Due to Severe Weather Rohrbach Library will be opening at 11:00 a.m. on Monday 03/4/2019

-Web sites can be tricky - it's important to try to track down who is responsible for the site and when it was last updated.
-See Evaluating Sources for more information.
+- Web sites can be tricky - it's important to try to track down who is responsible for the site and when it was last updated.

-Your instructor is apt to be an excellent source of bibliography information.
+- Your instructor is likely to be an excellent source of bibliography information.

-The reference librarians are experts on citations and bibliographies.
-Don't hesitate to ask for help at the Research Desk in the Information Commons.
+- The reference librarians are experts on citations and bibliographies.
+Don't hesitate to ask for help.
+Ask for the research librarian on duty at the Information Desk, near the library entrance.
 During hours that the Research Desk is staffed, visit or call 610-683-4165 for professional assistance.
-At other times you can email@example.com or consult live with a librarian using our 24/7 chat service.
+At other times you can email firstname.lastname@example.org